 According to Article 1 of the Geneva Convention, a refugee:

 “is a person outside his or her country of nationality or habitual residence; has a well founded fear of persecution because of his or her race, religion, nationality, membership in a particular social group or political opinion; and is unable or unwilling to avail himself or herself of the protection of that country, or to return there for fear of persecution.”

 However, among the member states of the European Union, there is a wide range of how this definition is interpreted.

 What problems does this pose in establishing a common asylum and refugee policy for the EU

 |What is asylum?

-“a form of protection given by a State on its territory based on the principle of non-refoulement and internationally or nationally recognised refugee rights.
+“a form of protection given by a State on its territory based on the principle of non-refoulement and internationally or nationally recognized refugee rights.
 It is granted to a person who is unable to seek protection in his/her country of citizenship and/or residence in particular for fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion.”
-(Source: European Commission, Justice and Home Affairs)
+(Source: Eurostat)

 How should the EU deal with these issues?